fengx13/fengx13.github.io/_pages/join us.md

 - Strong programming skills and substantial experience in data science, machine learning, and informatics.
 - Demonstrated publication record, experience in teamwork, and strong communication skills in English.

-Interested individuals are encouraged to contact Dr. Feng Xie (<A href="mailto:xie00469@umn.edu">xie00469@umn.edu</A>) with your Curriculum Vitae and other supporting documents (if any).
-Please use the email subject line "PhD/Postdoc Application" and highlight your motivation and any other relevant information in your email.
+Interested individuals are encouraged to contact Dr. Feng Xie (<A href="mailto:xie00469@umn.edu">xie00469@umn.edu</A>) with your Curriculum Vitae.
+Please highlight your motivation and any other relevant information in your email.
 While I will review each email thoroughly, please understand that I may not be able to respond to every inquiry.